Contact Us for a Free Consultation (213) 542-0979

 Federal Sentencing Guidelines

-Under federal case law, the guidelines range itself are “advisory,” meaning a federal sentencing judge has significant discretion to vary from the guidelines based on several factors.
+Under federal case law, the guidelines range itself is “advisory,” meaning a federal sentencing judge has significant discretion to vary from the guidelines based on several factors.

 This means a persuasive sentencing memorandum by a federal attorney could be crucial in convincing the federal judge to exercise their discretion in departing from the sentencing guidelines range.
 In the end, this could result in significantly fewer sentences than the initial guidelines indicated.